 Dan Charletta has a Bachelor of Science degree in Architectural Engineering (structures) from Milwaukee School of Engineering.
-He is a registered Professional Engineer in twelve states.
+He is a registered Professional Engineer in thirteen states.
 Dan is also a certified Model Law Structural Engineer (MLSE), certified by the Structural Engineering Certification Board (SECB) and is a LEED® Accredited Professional.

 After graduating, Dan worked as a civil engineer for the Village of Hoffman Estates in Illinois.
 Dan was in charge of the design and construction of the Village’s annual road reconstruction project.
 His responsibilities included the evaluation and selection of reconstruction subjects, survey and schematic design, final design, administration of bidding process, evaluation and selection of successful bidder and management of the construction phase of the projects.
 In each year, the road reconstruction project was completed early and under budget.

 Dan then accepted a position at Baxter & Woodman Consulting Engineers in Crystal Lake, Illinois.
 This firm provides municipalities with full service water and wastewater treatment engineering as well as transportation engineering.
 Dan’s responsibilities included the schematic planning of water and wastewater treatment plant structures, final design and preparation of structural construction drawings for the various process structures.
 In addition, Dan was involved in the preparation of requests for proposals (RFP’s) for other municipal projects such as water tower refurbishing and bridge inspection.